 – How much sleep did the truck get the night before and how much sleep does he typically get each night?

-- What type of load was he transporting and was it overweight?
+– What type of load was being transported and was it overweight?

-- Does the truck driver keep accurate record of his mileage and drive times?
+– Does the truck driver keep an accurate record of his mileage and drive times?

 – What is his driving record like?

 Want to make sure you hire an attorney who is aware of the right questions to ask?
-Call us at 800-637-8170 or fill out our online form to the right.
+Call us or fill out our online form to the right.

 Trucker depositions are so important, in fact, that major legal publications write about the subject regularly.